Sort The Court Strategy.Hub

 • Identity is questionable despite valid paperwork

-Detention should be used only after proving a discrepancy in Inspect Mode—detaining without proof still results in penalties.
+Detention should be used only after proving a discrepancy in Inspect Mode.
+Detaining without proof can still result in penalties.

 Jorji Costava presenting a crude fake Cobrastan passport at the border checkpoint in Papers Please, a classic funny moment.
 Fig 3.
 Don’t let friendly faces fool you—Jorji’s “passport” is a guaranteed citation.